Supporting Lupus Treatment With ECMO - Mailinh's Story

 - The machine pumps the oxygenated blood back into the body

-"This machine's a very powerful tool.
+"This machine is a very powerful tool.
 It can support both the heart function and lung function by putting oxygen into the blood and pumping it to the body.
 And it could be set up in two main ways, depending on whether we want to support both the heart and the lungs or the lungs alone," Beller highlights.

 Recognized ECMO Expertise at UVA Health

-UVA Health has been named a Platinum Level ECMO Center of Excellence by the Extracorporeal Life Support Organization (ELSO).
-“It's a relatively prestigious designation, which is a result of all the hard work that has been put in over the years,” notes Beller.
+UVA Health has been named a Platinum Level ECMO Center of Excellence by the Extracorporeal Life Support Organization.
+“It's a relatively prestigious designation, which is the result of all the hard work that has been put in over the years,” notes Beller.

 “I think our team of ECMO specialists is one of the best out there.
 Everyone is really engaged and interested in learning and quality improvement and process improvement.
 And ultimately what that translates to is a great outcomes for our patients.”